James W. Mayer: Particle detectors

 Mayer played a pivotal role in the application of particle detectors to the fledgling field of ion beam analysis (often referred to as Rutherford Backscattering Spectrometry or RBS) and the development of this field into a major analytical tool.
 He went on to define many of the advances in thin film science of the 1970s and 80s, including thin film reactions and kinetics (especially of metal silicides), solid phase regrowth of semiconductors, ion beam mixing for the formation of metastable alloys, implantation disorder and impurity location in semiconductors, and the study of thin dielectric films.

 In the rapid surge of industrial interest in ion implantation of Si, starting around 1965, Mayer and his coworkers used ion channeling to understand defect production during dopant ion implantation into Si, the recovery of this damage, and the activation of dopants during subsequent anneals, thereby making ion implantation a viable tool for the production of integrated circuits.
 In 1967, he was chosen by Academic Press to author the first monograph on Ion Implantation of Semiconductors and by 1970 ion implantation first began being used in the commercial production of integrated circuits.

 Papers and books

 His work resulted in more than 750 papers and 12 books which have garnered in excess of 17,000 citations (ISI listed him as one of the 1000 most-cited Contemporary Scientists between 1965 and 1978).
 He mentored 40 PhD students and numerous postdoctoral scholars during his academic career at Caltech, Cornell and Arizona State University.

 Awards and honors

 He was elected a Fellow of the American Physical Society in 1972.

+Mayer was awarded the 1981 Von Hippel Award by the Materials Research Society.

 He was elected to the National Academy of Engineering in 1984, in the Materials section.